bitcoingoldpool/EWBF-BTG-BTCZ-release/README.md

 # EWBF-new-release
-EWBF BitcoinGold Edition
+EWBF BitcoinGold & BitcoinZ Edition

 Increased speed up to 5% with new card models.
 Speed up hush rate and improved stability on the 1070ti.
 Works on cards with at least 1Gb memory with Compute Capability 3 and higher.
 Miner contain devfee 2%.

 History:
-Version 0.3.2b - BTG
+Version 0.3.2b - BTG & BTCZ
-- Added support for Bitcoin Gold
+- Added support for Bitcoin Gold / Bitcoin Z

 Version 0.3.2b
 Reduced gpu memory usage.